 Imagine visiting Yellowstone National Park in “The Escape Pod” Check availability here.

 - AVERAGE COST PER NIGHT: $75 to $175

 Easy to drive and remarkably economical, these campers are built by attaching a hard-sided camper to the bed of a regular pickup truck.
-They usually accommodate between 2 to 4 occupants and afford a small dining, cooking, bath, and storage facilities.
+They usually accommodate between 2 to 4 occupants and afford small dining, cooking, bath, and storage facilities.
 Truck campers are ideal for spontaneous travelers and weekend warriors who prefer off-roading, affordability, and flexibility over luxury.

 I was surprised to find truck campers on the national rental site of Cruise America, but it’s true.
 You can browse the selections and prices here.

-There you have it the best smallest RVs.
+There you have it, the best smallest RVs.
 I hope I have convinced you that there is an RV for everyone!
 You can rent a small RV and have luxury accommodations in a tiny package.
 Choosing a small camper is not the only way to save money on an RV.
-Get all my hacks for planning a vacation by following along this series on Renting and RV for Your Family Vacation:
+Get all my hacks for planning a vacation by following along this series on Renting an RV for Your Family Vacation:

 Hi, I’m Shauna – Welcome to Family Travel Fever.
 We are a large family, that was bitten by the travel bug!
 We travel with kids and extended family.
 I take the kids by myself sometimes because I don’t mind flying or driving solo with my crew to discover the coolest places.